 For a little more solitude and a somewhat unusual view of Yosemite Falls, we hiked out to the fissures and sheer vertical drop cliffs at Taft Point.
 The lookout was at the end of a 1.1-mile hike from the car park near signpost G8 on the Glacier Point Road (the same one as for Sentinel Dome).

 The views from up here definitely induced butterflies because most of the dropoffs did not have railings.
-However, the one spot that did have a railing happened to be the one kind of pointing towards the falls while also giving us a look at the bridge of the nose of El Capitan.
+However, the one spot that did have a railing happened to be kind of pointing towards the falls while also giving us a look at the bridge of the nose of El Capitan.

 View from Glacier Point and the Panorama Trail (Difficulty: 4)